chradev/Unified-ILI9341-Graphic-Test/README.md

  * Lack of `print` and `println` functions witch is very helpful for printing the texts;
  * Lack of `setScrollMargins`, `scrollTo` and `drawBitmap` from buffer important for scrolling of screen.

-Performance issues encountered for TFT\_ILI9341 library:

- * for Arduino UNO (ATMega328) and Leonardo (ATMega32u4) "Fill screen by bitmaps" is 1.6 times slower than Adafruit_ILI9341 library and approximately 2 time slower than than Adafruit_ILI9341 for avr128db48;
- * for Arduino Optiboot / avr128db48 "Fill screen by pixels" is more than 3 times slower than for other 2 MCUs.

 **Benchmark of unified graphic and scroll tests built on Adafruit_ILI9341 and TFT_ ILI9341 libraries:**

 ![image](UniedTestResuls.jpg)